Skip to main content

 About the Service and How to Submit Your Syllabus

 The NSCAD Library can assist you in making your course readings easily accessible to students through Brightspace while respecting NSCAD licensing agreements and Canadian copyright.
-Using your course reading list, a Librarian will create persistent URLs (PURLs) for content licensed through our online databases and place them in your Brightspace course content space, and/or work to obtain transactional licenses for materials that fall outside the limits of fair dealing.
+Using your course reading list, a Librarian will create persistent URLs (PURLs) for content licensed through our online databases and assist you in getting them in your Brightspace course content space.
+We will also work to obtain transactional licenses for materials that fall outside the limits of fair dealing.
 This service is available to all NSCAD Faculty.

 To use the service please submit the following to Lelland Reed, Collections and Systems Librarian at firstname.lastname@example.org

-- Your course syllabus and course reading list (including complete citations with page numbers where applicable) as a PDF or Microsoft Word document.
+- Your course syllabus and/or course reading list (including complete citations with page numbers where applicable) as a PDF or Microsoft Word document.
 We will create stable links to as many of the course readings as possible (Faculty will be contacted about materials that require permissions or transactional licenses).
-These links can be used for inclusion in your Brightspace course content space (We will help with this too!).
+These links can be used for inclusion in your Brightspace course content space.
 When submitting your syllabus please also include:

 - Your name and contact information